 Imaging Tests

 Radiologists use high-tech imaging tests, including PET scans, X-rays, echocardiograms, CT scans and MRIs, to locate and assess mesothelioma tumors.
+Some scans involve contrast dye.
+Most are generally quick and painless; MRIs can take 30 to 90 minutes.

-Computed tomography scans: Also known as CT scans, these produce high-resolution images that show cross-sections of the entire body or specific parts.
+- Computed tomography scans: Also known as CT scans, these produce high-resolution images that show cross-sections of the entire body or specific parts.
 CT scans give detailed views of possible tumors in the chest and abdomen.

-Positron emission tomography scans: Also known as PET scans, these imaging tests use a radioactive tracer injected in the body to find cancer cells.
+- Positron emission tomography scans: Also known as PET scans, these imaging tests use a radioactive tracer injected in the body to find cancer cells.
 Doctors usually combine PET scans with CT scans for a comprehensive diagnostic tool known as PET/CT scan.

-Magnetic resonance imaging scans: Commonly known as MRIs, these scans use a strong magnetic field and radio waves to form detailed images of the person’s soft tissues.
+- Magnetic resonance imaging scans: Commonly known as MRIs, these scans use a strong magnetic field and radio waves to form detailed images of the person’s soft tissues.
 MRI scans are better than CT scans for imaging soft tissue.

-X-rays: Most likely the first imaging test doctors use in the diagnostic process.
+- X-rays: Most likely the first imaging test doctors use in the diagnostic process.
 X-rays may identify tumors or fluid buildup in the chest or abdomen, which may indicate mesothelioma.
 X-rays only provide a two-dimensional view.

-Echocardiograms: The echocardiogram is a noninvasive procedure that uses ultrasound to create an outline of the movement of the heart.
+- Echocardiograms: The echocardiogram is a noninvasive procedure that uses ultrasound to create an outline of the movement of the heart.
 An echocardiogram may indicate pericardial effusion, a symptom of pericardial mesothelioma.

-Early screenings can be vital for the patient’s health as treatment outcomes can improve, survival rates increase and symptoms and complications can be alleviated by early intervention.
-Some scans involve contrast dye; most are generally quick and painless.
-MRIs can take 30 to 90 minutes and may cause anxiety in some patients.
+Some scans such as MRIs may cause anxiety in some patients.
 In such cases, health care providers may prescribe anti-anxiety medications to help patients relax during the scan.

-“I did get used to the routine of going in for scans, but I still experienced ‘scanxiety,’” said Tamron Little, who used positive thinking to overcome anxiety.
+“I did get used to the routine of going in for scans, but I still experienced scanxiety,’” said Tamron Little, who used positive thinking to overcome anxiety.
 “Think positive thoughts.
 I know this may seem cliché, but it works.
 Thinking positively will take your mind off the scan.”

 The most accurate way to confirm the presence of mesothelioma is with a biopsy.
 This is a medical procedure to extract a sample of tissue that experts examine to detect signs of mesothelioma.

-Laparoscopy: A type of endoscopic biopsy best for peritoneal mesothelioma.
+- Laparoscopy: A type of endoscopic biopsy best for peritoneal mesothelioma.

-Mediastinoscopy: For biopsies of the lymph nodes and around the windpipe for pleural mesothelioma cases.
+- Mediastinoscopy: For biopsies of the lymph nodes and around the windpipe for pleural mesothelioma cases.

-Needle Biopsy: Also known as a fine-needle biopsy or fine-needle aspiration, used to collect tissue samples that are hard to obtain.
+- Needle Biopsy: Also known as a fine-needle biopsy or fine-needle aspiration, used to collect tissue samples that are hard to obtain.

-Surgical Biopsy: Used when an endoscopic or fine-needle biopsy isn’t possible.
+- Surgical Biopsy: Used when an endoscopic or fine-needle biopsy isn’t possible.

-Thoracoscopy: Most accurate for diagnosing malignant pleural mesothelioma.
+- Thoracoscopy: Most accurate for diagnosing malignant pleural mesothelioma.

 A biopsy is necessary and vital for accurately diagnosing mesothelioma.
 Only a biopsy can identify the specific mesothelioma cell type.